apigee/devrel/references/gcp-sa-auth-shared-flow/README.md

 # GCP Service Account Authentication - Shared Flow

 This shared flow can be used obtain access tokens for Google Cloud service accounts.
-Access tokens are cached in the default environment cache resource for 10min.
+Access tokens are cached in a dedicated environment cache resource for 10min.

 ## Usage instructions

+1. Create an environment cache resource called `gcp-tokens`
 1. Create a service account in Google Cloud and assign it the necessary roles.
    See GCP
    [docs](https://cloud.google.com/iam/docs/creating-managing-service-accounts).